abrindam/ArtemisEngineeringClient/README.md

 Open Eclipse and choose `File -> New Java Project`.
 Enter the name of this repository exactly as the name of the project.
 You'll see text on the bottom of the window explaining that the wizard will automatically configure the JRE etc.  Make sure Java SE 8 or later is selected (we're currently using 1.8.0_51).
 Click `Finish`.

 Then, right click on the project and select `Build Path -> Configure Build Path`.
-Under the `Libraries` tab, you should see `artclientlib-2.6.0.jar`; if you don't, click `Add JARs` and locate it under `lib`.
-On the entry for that JAR, expand the triangle to see more details.
-Double-click the `Source Attachment` entry and navigate to `lib/ArtClientLib-2.6.0`.
-You should now be able to click on library classes such as `ShipSystem` and see their source and JavaDoc comments.
+Under the `Libraries` tab, you should see `ian-UNRELEASED.jar`; if you don't, click `Add JARs` and locate it under `lib`.

 #### IntelliJ IDEA